Yonle/nodeJsVoip/Fork Notice.md

 #### V2.0 Changes
 Added Room handler as well. and added `roomSize` for calculating User size.
 Renamed `server.js` as `index.js`

-### 2. I copied `server.js` to `nohttps.js`
-Some hosting service like Heroku, Does not support forwarding from Unverified SSL.
-So i split those file as 2 file.

 ## Frontend Changes
 ### 1. I modified `index.html`
 I added **Viewport** so mobile user can visit it in responsive page.
 Also changed width of two canvas (Both Input and output audio) into `100%` so both canvas will have a same width with user screen width.
 Changed Socket.io script path (`/socket.io/socket.io.js`), And moved **Start Taking** to Bottom Screen.